CIS1000 Information Systems Concepts

 Kroenke, D, Bunker, D & Wilson, D 2012, Experiencing MIS, 2nd edn, Pearson, Australia.

-Shelly, GB, Vermaat, ME, Quasney, JJ, Sebok, SL & Freund, SM 2010, Discovering computers 2011: living in a digital world: complete, Course Technology, Boston, Massachusetts.
+Shelly, GB, Vermaat, ME, Quasney, JJ, Sebok, SL & Freund, SM 2011, Discovering computers 2012: your interactive guide to the digital world: complete, Course Technology, Boston, Massachusetts.

 Student workload requirements

 |ASST 1 (DATABASE ACTIVITY)||100||15||01 May 2013||(see note 2)|

 |ASST 2 (SPREADSHEET ACTIVITY)||100||20||29 May 2013||(see note 3)|